relaxnow/js-guidelines/docs/rfc_jsguide.md

 ### Use newlines to group logically related lines of code (but view it as a smell that a function might be better)

-ECMAScript 5
+3. ECMAScript 5
 ============
 ### SHOULD use Strict mode
 ### SHOULD NOT use global Strict mode
 ### SHOULD NOT use ES5 only features

-Comments
+4. Comments
 ========
-### Comments must be removed or updated when the code they apply to get's modified
+### Comments SHOULD be removed or updated when the code they apply to gets modified
 ### MAY use humor in comments.
 ### MUST NOT use curse words or express frustrations
-### Don't comment out code, remove it and keep it in source control
+### Source control SHOULD NOT contain commented out code
 ### Low level descriptions of what code does is bad, high level descriptions are okay, why code does what it does is great.
+### Document using [JSDoc-Toolkit](http://code.google.com/p/jsdoc-toolkit/) or [JSDuck](https://github.com/senchalabs/jsduck) compatible tags

-Files
+5. Files
 =====
-### Place external JavaScript in vendor/
+### SHOULD place external JavaScript in vendor/
-### Files containing JQuery plugins must start with jquery.plugin.
+### Files containing JQuery plugins MUST start with jquery.plugin.
-### JavaScript programs should be stored in and delivered as .js files.
+### JavaScript programs SHOULD be stored in and delivered as .js files.
 ### File names MUST be all lowercase wtih - as a word separator

-Libraries
+6. Libraries
 =========
-### Prefer a CDN for loading in JavaScript, but have a fallback
+### MAY prefer a [CDN](http://cdnjs.com) for loading well known libraries in JavaScript, but SHOULD have a local fallback
-### Include ECMAScript 5 polyfill
+### MAY include ECMAScript 5 polyfill

-Builds
+7. Builds
 ======
-### Document using [JSDoc-Toolkit](http://code.google.com/p/jsdoc-toolkit/) or [JSDuck](https://github.com/senchalabs/jsduck) compatible tags
+### Documentation MAY be generated using JSDuck
 ### Minify JavaScript for production